Let’s take heart disease out of circulation

 A major research group within the OHSU Knight Cardiovascular Institute, the Center for Developmental Health consists of more than 60 scientists who study the developmental origins of health and disease at OHSU.
 Research has shown that nutritional and social stresses before birth are related to dramatically increased risks for hypertension, type 2 diabetes and stroke, in addition to heart disease.

 Hear a lecture by Kent Thornburg, PhD, from October 2020:

 The Power of Nutrition: Chronic Disease, COVID-19 and Your Health

 Get in Touch

-For information on how you can support cardiovascular medicine at OHSU, please contact Chelsea Benedict, Director of Development.
+For information on how you can support cardiovascular medicine at OHSU, please contact Chelsea Benedict, Senior Director of Development.